Science-Camp-TUI/tutorials/docs/dashboard/index.md

 ### Adding visualization
 1. Click `Add visualization`
 2. Select `influxdb` as the data source
-3. First we want to see just the raw data, so set the visualization type in the upper right corner to `Table`, set the time frame to `Last 2 years` and enter the following query
+3. First we want to see just the raw data, so set the visualization type in the upper right corner to `Table` and set the time frame to `Last 2 years`.
+4. Now enter the following query into the textform below
    ```flux
    from(bucket: "BirdData")
     |> range(start: v.timeRangeStart, stop:v.timeRangeStop)
     |> group(columns: [])
     |> limit(n:5)
    ```
-4. When your done click save, give your dashboard a name and click save again
+5. When your done click save, give your dashboard a name and click save again
 ![viewdata](pictures/viewData.jpg)

 ### Adding filters
 As you can see, the data contains the confidence value.
 Since the AI model doesn't have an output for `no bird detected` it will always classify some bird for every measurement.
 If there is indeed no bird in the sample it will usually show by a very low confidence.
 So it would be good to filter out entries with a confidence below a certain threshold.

 1. Go to the Dasboard settings(the gear at top right) and select the tab `Variables`
 2. Click `Add variable`
 3. Create a variable with the type `Custom`, give it a name(how you refere to the value in your querry, for example `minConf`), a lable(Name that will be displayed in the dashboard) and enter some boundaries in custom options(for example `0.9, 0.75, 0.5, 0.25, 0`).